Huxpro/githuber.re-v2/README.md

 GraphQL_PPX is a syntax extension for BuckleScript/Reason.
 It make constructing GraphQL queries in Reason a first-class experience and type-safe, with compile time type check instead of runtime errors.

-This project used the BS/Reason version of GraphQL from under `reasonml-community`.
-The [mhallin's](https://github.com/mhallin/graphql_ppx) version used by V1 does not build with OCaml 4.06 unfortunately.
+This project used the BS/Reason version of GraphQL from the `reasonml-community`.
+The [mhallin's](https://github.com/mhallin/graphql_ppx) version used by the V1 of this project does not build with OCaml 4.06 unfortunately.

 ## [📦 BuckleScript](https://bucklescript.github.io/)